felipecastrosales/gif_finder/README.md

 <h2 align="center">About 📖</h2>

 <p align="center">
-   A simple Gif Finder made with Flutter 💙.<br>
+   A Gif Finder made with Flutter 💙.<br>
    With this application you can see gifs that are hot on Giphy, being able to share them on your social networks or via link.<br>
    It was developed using the <a href="https://developers.giphy.com/dashboard/">Giphy API</a>.<br>
-   This application is in version 1.1.
 </p>

 ---